aristanetworks/netdevops-examples/demo/ansible-101-may2022/README.md

   ```

 - Deploy Lab

-  - If local cEOS verions are not the same as those described in `pyn.yml`, please update versions to reflect local lab
+  - If local cEOS versions are not the same as those described in `pyn.yml`, please update versions to reflect local lab
     ```yml
     # Example
     topology: